Flowlabsio/flutter_starter_kit/README.md

 ### <a name="#create-firebase-projects">Create firebase projects</a>

-We will go to make the firebase projects for each environment
+We will go to create the firebase projects for each environment

 Open ```firebase/Makefile``` and rename the var ```PROJECT_NAME```